Coordination for Connected Automated Vehicles at Merging Roadways in Mixed Traffic Environment: Problem Formulation

 \section{Problem Formulation}

-We consider the problem of coordinating multiple CAVs, co-existing with HDVs, in a highway merging scenario, where two merging roadways intersect at a position called conflict point, \ie the point where the two roadways merge (Fig.~\ref{fig:scenario}).
-We consider that a \textit{coordinator} is available who has access to the motion information of all vehicles (including CAVs and HDVs).
-In our framework, we define a control zone inside of which the CAVs exchange information with each other and the coordinator.
+We consider the problem of coordinating multiple CAVs, co-existing with HDVs, in a scenario where two merging roadways intersect at a conflict point; see Fig.~\ref{fig:scenario}.
+We define a control zone inside which a coordinator is able to monitor the motion of all vehicles (including CAVs and HDVs).
 Communication errors or delays are neglected.
 The analysis of such effects is left for future research.
+Next, we provide the following necessary definitions for our exposition.